-To provide E&T participants with services not allowed under SNAP E&T (e.g. stipends, incentives, mental health and substance abuse counseling)
+Provide participants with additional services. (e.g. stipends, incentives, mental health and substance abuse counseling)

 Note: E&T costs submitted for reimbursement must be directly related to an approved component and be reasonable and necessary.
 A cost is reasonable if, in its nature and amount, it does not exceed that which a prudent person would pay under the circumstances prevailing at the time the decision was made to incur the cost.
 Necessary costs are incurred to carry out essential functions, cannot be avoided without adversely affecting program operation, and do not duplicate existing efforts.
 Providers are encouraged to reach out to LISC and DHS to discuss new and innovative Participant Reimbursement categories and general questions regarding reimbursements.